tejuscs/ADBD-Labs/adb-prov-exacc/adb-prov-exacc.md

 2. **NFS**

-If you choose to backup your autonomous databases on an on-premise NFS Storage device,
+If you choose to backup your Autonomous AI Databases on an on-premise NFS Storage device,

 Provide the IP Address (up to 4) of your NFS Server and one or more NFS Export Shares.
 Contact your network / backup admin for details